-In 2019 the Citroën Car Club celebrated its 70th anniversary
+In 2024 the Citroën Car Club is celebrated its 75th anniversary

 The Citroën Car Club was founded on the 4th February 1949 by John Beresford-Layton, whose inspiration came whilst he was peacefully fishing in a rowing boat off the South Devon coast.
 After discussing the idea with several friends, who were also running pre-war Tractions, an advert was placed in The Autocar.